Selecting which UCAT universities to apply to can be daunting.

 Aston does not provide specific score requirements for the UCAT.
 Therefore there is no lower cut-off score for the UCAT or the Situational Judgment Test.

 - Normal A-level requirements are a minimum of AAA with Chemistry and Biology being compulsory.

 - GCSE (or equivalent) qualifications: normal requirements are a minimum of five GCSEs/IGCSEs at grade B / grade 6 or above, which must include English Language, Mathematics, Chemistry, Biology or Double Science (or international equivalent).

 University of Birmingham

-The number of interview places will define the threshold application score but it is not possible to determine the threshold score in advance.
-It may be necessary to rank applicants who receive the same threshold score, in which case we will use GCSE results (using the criteria defined below).
+The number of interview places determines the threshold application score so it is not possible to determine the threshold score in advance.

 University of Dundee

-UEA does not set a minimum cut-off score for the UCAT, but consider the component scores within the academic screening processes.
+University of East Anglia does not have a UCAT cut-off score.
 Whilst a high UCAT score may be advantageous, a low score in an otherwise strong application, will not automatically disqualify an applicant from consideration.
-However, it is unusual for an applicant with a UCAT score of less than 2400 to be invited to interview.

 University of Edinburgh

 University of Edinburgh has only recently started interviewing students (2020 was the first year).
 Interview selection is based on UCAT scores, school grades and the Situational Judgement bands.
 Interviews are also scored so this will be added to the previous selection criteria to finalise offers.